JonusNattapong/Remote-Access-Trojan/README.md

 # Remote Access Trojan (RAT)

-A simple RAT implementation in Rust with C2 server and client, featuring encrypted communication and basic anti-AV techniques.
+An advanced RAT implementation in Rust with C2 server and client, featuring encrypted communication and advanced anti-AV techniques.

 ## Features